Seminars & Workshops

 ECRA's seminar programme provides a range of pan-European seminars and workshops covering the issues of major importance to the cement industry.

-Virtually all new kiln installations in the cement industry designed worldwide today are equipped with precalcining technology.
-Precalciners provide particular flexibility, as NOₓ and CO emissions are influenced by calciner operation, and alternative fuels can be fed at several firing places at different temperature levels.
-In addition to economic criteria, physical criteria (e.g. particle size) and chemical criteria (e.g. chlorine, sulphur, alkali and phosphate content) play a decisive role in the selection of alternative fuels as they can have an impact on the kiln operation and emissions.
-The seminar will give an overview of the current state-of-the-art of calciner designs, the use of alternative fuels, and the possibilities of controlling NOₓ and CO emissions by fuel, air or meal staging.
-Current state of the art thermal pre-treatment systems for the burning or gasification of alternative fuels will also be presented.
+In this online seminar, you will learn about the latest calciner designs with a focus on gasification and pre-combustion of alternative fuels.
+You will explore how calciner operation influences NOₓ and CO emissions and how alternative fuels can be fed at several firing points at different temperature levels.
+You will gain insights into physical criteria (e.g., particle size) and chemical criteria (e.g., chlorine, sulphur, alkali, phosphate content) that are relevant for selecting alternative fuels, as these factors impact kiln operation and emissions.
+The seminar will provide an overview of state-of-the-art calciner concepts, the use of alternative fuels, and strategies for controlling NOₓ and CO emissions through fuel, air, or meal staging.
+You will also learn about current thermal pre-treatment systems for the burning or gasification of alternative fuels, including different concepts.